RocketSoftware/Airport-Sample/README.md

 2. Navigate to the `Environment` tab and add: `dd_airports` and `../../../src/airport/airports.dat` as the variable and value.
 3. You can now run all the unit tests using your new launch configuration.
 #### To enable code coverage:
-1. For Airport and Aircode right-click on each of the projects and select `Properties -> MicroFocus -> Project Settings -> COBOL` set `Enable code coverage` to true.
+1. For Airport and Aircode right-click on each of the projects and select `Properties -> COBOL` set `Enable code coverage` to true.
 2. Open the launch configuration you made to run and debug the program, navigate to the 'Dynamic analysis' Tab.
 Check 'Enable code coverage'
 3. Build and run the sample.
 4. To view code coverage results navigate to the `Code coverage` tab of the bottom plain of the IDE.
 Select `import`, and select the .tcz file within the coverage folder of the project folder structure.